RoryWirch/actions-and-hooks/README.md

 # actions-and-hooks
-repo for playing with github actions and git hooks
+This project is to learn more about automatically formatting and linting code when it is commited using git hooks in the local repo and github actions on the github repo.